miyunguyen/mailink/README.md

 ## About

 MaiLink is an URL shortener web app that let you access a long URL by using a shorter, easy-to-remember alias.
-It uses [Node.js][nodejs] for the backend server, [MongoDB][mongodb] for the NoSQL database.
+It uses [Node.js](https://nodejs.org/docs/latest/api/) for the backend server, [MongoDB](https://www.mongodb.com/docs/) for the NoSQL database.

 ## Supported features